alleyinteractive/ad-layers/README.md

 Height: Height of the ad
 Default Size: Check this if this is the default size for this ad unit across all breakpoints.
 This value is required for responsive ad serving.
 If not checked for at least one size, the ad will not be displayed.
 Out of Page: Indicates this size is an Out of Page unit for DFP.
+Breakpoints: Check off all breakpoints where this size should be displayed.

 ## Adding ad units to a template